The Strait of Hormuz is a vital route for oil. Closing it could backfire on Iran

 That's because the pipelines that could be used to carry the oil on land, such as Saudi Arabia's East-West pipeline, they don't have nearly enough capacity.
 “Most volumes that transit the strait have no alternative means of exiting the region,” according to the U.S. Energy Information Administration.

-If Iran blocked the strait, oil prices could shoot as high as $120-$130 per, at least temporarily, said Homayoun Falakshahi, head of crude oil analyst at Kpler, in an online webinar Sunday.
+If Iran blocked the strait, oil prices could shoot as high as $120-$130 per barrel, at least temporarily, said Homayoun Falakshahi, head of crude oil analyst at Kpler, in an online webinar Sunday.

 That would deal an inflationary shock to the global economy — if it lasted.
 Analysts think it wouldn't.